Party14534/buildFromBat/README.md

 ## TODO
   I plan to continuously improve and expand this project to improve my skills as a programmer.
 Planned updates include:

+  - **Custom Include Paths:** Upcoming updates will introduce the capability to include specific system paths, enabling their inclusion and search within the build file.
+    - **Intended Use:** This feature aims to facilitate the inclusion of directories within your primary project.
+It will assist in scenarios where separate executable compilations within the project require files from sibling directories for compilation.

   - **Extended Compiler Support:** Future updates will introduce support for additional compilers like `cl`, `gcc`, `clang`, and various other popular compilers, enhancing the tool's compatibility and versatility.

   - **Expansion to Other Languages:** Long-term objectives involve extending support beyond C++ to encompass other compiled programming languages such as `C` and `Java`, broadening the tool's utility and applicability across diverse development environments.